 6“Advertising is a business of words, but advertising agencies are infested with men and women who cannot write.
 They cannot write advertisements, and they cannot write plans.
 They are helpless as deaf mutes on the stage of the Metropolitan Opera.”

 7“Managing an advertising agency isn’t all beer and skittles.
 After fourteen years of it, I have come to the conclusion that the top man has one principle responsibility: to provide an atmosphere in which creative mavericks can do useful work.”

 what became of the trumpeter swan?

 New ad agencies are doing well because their founders are active and they are well respected business partners of their clientele.
 All others fail as they attempt to solve human resource issues by having the people fix it, who have caused it.
 Hire gentlemen with brains.
 Do as the great industry leaders did and hire the best possible talent.
 Old school.
 But with a difference.
-Look for people who understand the power and magic of ideas that do¹ and how they get done.
+Look for folks who remember the power and magic of ideas that do8 and how they get done.

 - What the ad industry is learning from nature